gtsteffaniak/filebrowser/README.md

 ## Configuration

 All configuration is now done via a single configuration file:
-`filebrowser.yaml`, here is an example minimal [configuration file](./backend/filebrowser.yaml).
+`filebrowser.yaml`, here is an example of minimal [configuration file](./backend/filebrowser.yaml).

 View the [Configuration Help Page](./configuration.md) for available